Be it a cellar, basement, or crawl space, these are parts of the house everyone is scared of as a child.

 Basements can also be used as workshop areas for DIY enthusiasts.
 They can also be fully furnished as rooms for living in, dens, and even a home office or a gym.
 There’s no limit to what a basement can be; only your imagination limits you!

 Basements also have a long history behind them and can be traced back to life before the industrial revolution.
-Back then, basements were not only used as storage areas but also living quarters for servants.
+Back then, basements were not only used as storage areas but also as living quarters for servants.
 Some people even used them as laundry rooms.

 The Many Uses Of A Basement

-Fully furnished basements can have separate bedrooms, kitchen, bathrooms, and even a separate home gym or office.
+Fully furnished basements can have separate bedrooms, kitchens, bathrooms, and even a separate home gym or office.
 They can also have windows cut out above the ground level to allow more natural light to come through.

 In some houses, basements are used as recreational areas, such as gaming stations or home theatres.
 Also, basements are great locations to create a bar, complete with a pool table and a television.